Dale Earnhardt Jr.’s Former Sponsor To End Deal With His Old NASCAR Team

 “We thank Mr. Hendrick for a wonderful five years and wish him and the entire Hendrick Motorsports organization the very best in their future endeavors.”

-Bowman, who sits 10th in the Monster Energy Cup standings, but still is seeking his first top-circuit victory.
+Bowman sits 10th in the Monster Energy Cup standings, but still is seeking his first top-circuit victory.
 He is signed through the 2020 season.
 Team owner Richard Hendrick released the following statement on the announcement:

 “We understand the changing dynamics of business, and we’re grateful to the entire team at Nationwide for their wonderful partnership over the past five years.
 Whether it’s been winning races, competing in the NASCAR playoffs or our recent on-track performance, we have accomplished so much together.
 Off the track, we have been just as successful, from collaborating on national advertising campaigns to supporting the important mission of Nationwide Children’s Hospital.
 It has been a pleasure to work with all of their people and to help drive Nationwide’s business forward.